IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 30 March 2024 | 15:41
+### Check In
+ * Implemented the input buffer for input combos [omfg, %-(  (;U;) , brain is mush]

+### THE CHORD ANALYZER
+ * So, there's five main pieces to this buffer/analyzer system
+	1. enum ActionCommands = serves as a reference to the commands being passed into and out of the chord analyzer without actually having to pass a command object through the system; this makes it easier to compare the current chord in the buffer with the collection of possible chords
+	2. ChordMap.cs = collection of all the possible chords -> it defines what the possible chords are and what the command associated with those chords are
+	3. Note.cs = defines a note (a command and a timer)
+	4. Chord.cs = defines a chord (a set of 1-3 notes)
+	5. ChordAnalyzer.cs = this takes the input/notes passed to it and adds them to the buffer; it then checks that buffer to see if there are valid chords, in then passes out a "reference" to a command so that the command processor can execute it if there is a valid chord in the buffer; If one of the notes in the buffer times out, it will clear the buffer.
+ * The big mental hurdle with this was figuring out how I wanted to pass commands (or at least references to commands) through the analyzer since the combos are based on commands.
+I decided to use an enum (the ActionCommands enum) to relay the reference to the commands and than have the command processor create the command based off the enum value.
+ * What does it do?
+    1. input gets passed in as a string along with the current time and a note is created and added to the buffer
+	2. The analyzer updates the notes in the buffer and then checks the buffer.
+If any of the notes has times out, the buffer is cleared.
+	3. If there is a valid chord in the buffer, the analyzer returns a command for the command processor to execute

+### Next Steps
+ * The levels/rooms system -> in needs to at least exist
+ * Enemy attack -> basic attack
+ * Enemy death -> reset and disable while it waits to be used again -> have the enemy manager just spawn another one it when one is killed :P
+ * UI -> HUD for player health
+ * Player damage and state based off that damage

 ## 30 March 2024 | 13:12
 ### Check In
  * The collision pretty much works the way I want it to work.